 Required commitments for seed grant sites:

-In an effort to ensure ECHO reaches all young children in Colorado, we are encouraging community sites such as community centers, nature centers, public parks, and community playgrounds to apply to be either a demonstration site or seed grant site in 2018 or 2019.
-Programs and locations that provide outdoor space used by unlicensed family, friend, and neighbor child care are welcome to apply.
+In an effort to ensure ECHO reaches all young children in Colorado, we encourage community sites such as community centers, nature centers, publicly accessible parks, libraries, or community playgrounds to apply to be either a Demonstration Site or Seed Grant Site.
+Programs and locations that provide outdoor space that is regularly used by zero- to five-year-old children cared for by Family, Friend, and Neighbor caregivers are welcome to apply.

-ECHO demonstration site grants will also be open to publicly accessible sites that serve or attract families with young children, if they meet the following minimum criteria:
+Publicly accessible sites that serve or attract families with young children are eligible to apply to become ECHO Demonstration Sites if they meet the following minimum criteria :

 Preference will be given to sites that:

-ECHO seed grants are also open to publicly accessible sites that serve or attract families with young children, if they meet the following minimum criteria:
+Publicly accessible sites that serve or attract families with young children are eligible to apply to become ECHO Seed Grant Sites if they meet the following minimum criteria :

 Required commitments for publicly accessible sites:

-While demonstration site grants and seed grants are not available to family child care providers, free training and incentives are available for family care providers to participate in ECHO.
-Sponsored event registration, supported travel costs, substitute coverage, and implementation grants are ways we are seeking to engage family child care providers.
-Family child care providers are encouraged to review ECHO training registration pages for specific details on how to become involved.
+While Demonstration Site Grants and Seed Grants are not available to family child care providers, free training and incentives are available for family care providers to participate in ECHO.
+Sponsored event registration, supported travel costs, substitute coverage and implementation grants are ways we are seeking to engage family child care providers.
+Family child care providers are encouraged to review the ECHO training registration pages for specific details on how to become involved.

 Colorado Parent – "Creating Better Outdoor Learning Environments in Colorado"